kedacore/keda-docs/content/docs/2.16/scalers/github-runner.md

       repos: "{repos}"
       # Optional: The list of runner labels to scale on, separated by comma
       labels: "{labels}"
+      # Optional: Not scale on default runner labels ("self-hosted", "linux", "x64"), can be either "true" or "false", defaults to "false" (scale on default runner labels)
+      noDefaultLabels: "{noDefaultLabels}"
       # Optional: The target number of queued jobs to scale on
       targetWorkflowQueueLength: "1" # Default 1
       # Optional: The name of the application ID from the GitHub App